kassidysharits1/Geomag_app/README.md

 The process of my work is shown both in a jupyter notebook and .py file.

 If running in the terminal: python3 mag_plots.py

+Plots creates from the .py file are stored in the "plots" directory